Responsible Conduct of Research

 Registration and Course Completion

 Access the CITI Courses by going to www.citiprogram.org and registering as a new user, or logging in if you already have a CITI account.
 New users select University of Toledo in the Participating Institutions box.
 The username and password you choose will not be shared with anyone at UT.
 You will be asked to fill out two online forms with your identifying information.
 You will be asked to choose the course and enroll in a Learner Group that is compatible with your interests and training requirements.
 The program will automatically select the modules you are required to complete.
 Follow the instructions and links on the Learner’s Menu to begin the course you selected.
 You must check off the Integrity Assurance Statement every time you want to enter the course page.

 You do not have to complete the course in one sitting.
 You may return to the course at any time.
 CITI keeps track of your progress.
-After completing the training modules, you may view your course completion history and obtain a completion certificate, follow the link to the CITI Course Completion Report.
+After completing the training modules, you may view your course completion history and obtain a completion certificate, Follow the link to the CITI Course Completion Report.
 On completion, Research & Sponsored Programs receives notification and updates the training database.

 Print and retain a copy for your records!